init-pixel/blender-addon-docs/docs/Node_Switcher/overview.md

-#Node Switcher Blender Addon
+# Node Switcher Blender Addon
 ## Overview
 Blender addon for generating node networks to switch and/or blend between various datatypes.

-Currently supports all socket types used by Cycles/Eevee with plans to support other render engines in future.
+Currently supports all shader socket types used by Cycles/Eevee with plans to support other render engines in future.

+## Updates
+Sept 8, 2021 | 0,1 | First Release

 ## Switch Types
 * Hard Switcher.
 Hard swithing for arbitrary uniform socket types.